Vitamin D Food Sources - Questions & Answers - Page 19

 Popular questions about Vitamin D

-Yes, chicken does contain some Vitamin D3, although not as much as other animal sources, such as fish and eggs.
+Yes, ground beef does contain Vitamin D, although it does not contain as much as other sources, such as fortified milk, fatty fish, and eggs.

 Key facts about Vitamin D